LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-\sectopic{RQ4.
-How does our proposed post-processing step in \textit{ProReFiCIA} contribute to performance improvement?} We apply refinement and filtering stages to improve recall and precision.
-These steps are designed to mitigate limitations of LLMs that cannot be effectively addressed solely through prompt engineering. \sectopic{RQ5.
-How does \textit{ProReFiCIA} fare against a simpler baseline solution?} We evaluate the performance of \textit{ProReFiCIA} against a simpler, more cost-effective baseline.
+We apply refinement and filtering stages to improve recall and precision.
+These steps are designed to mitigate limitations of LLMs that cannot be effectively addressed solely through prompt engineering. \sectopic{RQ4.
+How does \textit{ProReFiCIA} fare against a simpler baseline solution?}

+We evaluate the performance of \textit{ProReFiCIA} against a simpler, more cost-effective baseline.
 For this analysis, we used a CIA baseline from the literature and applied it to the WASP dataset.
 Additionally, we implemented simpler techniques, including semantic similarity with pre-trained language models.